womboai/edge-maxxing/README.md

 The argument at the end is the name of the main PM2 process.
 This will keep your PM2 validator instance up to date as long as it is running.

+You can run more APIs(and are recommended to do so) and link the scoring validator to them.
+You can set which CUDA devices or ports to use along with that.

 #### Scoring Validator
 In the another pod/container without a GPU, to run the scoring validator, clone the repository as per the common instructions, then do as follows
 ```bash